-- R1 The requirements stated in "RoboMaster 2023 University League Participant Manual" must be met. - Penalties: The highest penalty that can be imposed on the offending team is disqualification. - R2 Teams must not set up their own wireless networks or communicate with team members using walkie-talkies in the relevant competition areas (including but not limited the Preparation Area, Inspection Area, Staging Area and Competition Area). - Penalties: The highest penalty that can be imposed on the offending team is disqualification. - R3 Teams must not damage any official equipment (including but not limited to equipment in the Competition Area, Staging Area, Preparation Area and Inspection Area). - Penalties: Verbal Warning, and the offending team is required to pay compensation as per the price.
-The team may be issued a maximum penalty of disqualification, as judged based on the team's subjective intention and the impact of its violation on the competition process. - R4 Apart from Pit Crew Members who have entered the Staging Area and Competition Area due to match-related reasons, no participants are allowed inside either area without special reasons.
+- R1 The requirements stated in "RoboMaster 2023 University League Participant Manual" must be met. - Penalties: The highest penalty that can be imposed on the offending team is disqualification. - R2 Teams must not set up their own wireless networks or communicate with team members using walkie-talkies in the relevant competition areas (including but not limited the Preparation Area, Inspection Area, Staging Area and Competition Area). - Penalties: The highest penalty that can be imposed on the offending team is disqualification. - R3 Teams must not damage any official equipment (including but not limited to equipment in the Competition Area, Staging Area, Preparation Area and Inspection Area). - Penalties: The team may be issued a maximum penalty of disqualification, as judged based on the team's subjective intention and the impact of its violation on the competition process. - R4 Apart from Pit Crew Members who have entered the Staging Area and Competition Area due to match-related reasons, no participants are allowed inside either area without special reasons.

 - Penalties: Verbal Warning.
-If the Verbal Warning is ineffective, the offending team member shall be disqualified. - R5 Any participant who has entered the Staging Area and Competition Area may not leave either area without permission. - Penalties: Offender are not allowed to enter the Staging Area and Competition Area.
-The most serious penalty that can be imposed is disqualification from the competition. - R6 Except for the projectiles pre-loaded in the Inspection Area, participating teams are not allowed to bring the projectiles to be used in the competition into the Staging Area or Competition Area. - Penalties: Confiscation of projectiles and Verbal Warning.
-If the Verbal Warning is ineffective, the offender may be disqualified as the maximum penalty. - R7 After the end of a match, participants must clear the projectiles loaded in the robots at the Projectile Unloading Area. - Penalties: The offending robot will be detained in the Projectile Unloading Area, until its projectiles are cleared. - R8 After a match ends, Pit Crew must return all projectiles used in the competition to the Projectile Unloading Area. - Penalties: Confiscation of projectiles and disqualification of the offending personnel from subsequent matches in the current division.
+If the Verbal Warning is ineffective, the offending team member may be disqualified as the maximum penalty. - R5 Any participant who has entered the Staging Area and Competition Area may not leave either area without permission. - Penalties: Offender are not allowed to enter the Staging Area and Competition Area.
+The most serious penalty that can be imposed is disqualification from the competition. - R6 Except for the projectiles preloaded in the Inspection Area, participating teams are not allowed to bring the projectiles to be used in the competition into the Staging Area or Competition Area. - Penalties: Confiscation of projectiles and Verbal Warning.
+If the Verbal Warning is ineffective, the offender may be disqualified as the maximum penalty. - R7 After a match is over, the Pit Crew must power off all their robots, remove them from the Competition Area and empty all projectiles inside the robots at the Projectile Unloading Area. - Penalties: The offending robot will be detained in the Projectile Unloading Area, until its projectiles are cleared. - R8 After a match ends, Pit Crew must return all projectiles used in the competition to the Projectile Unloading Area. - Penalties: Confiscation of projectiles and disqualification of the offending personnel from subsequent matches in the current division.
 The highest penalty that can be imposed on the offending personnel is disqualification. - R9 Except for emergency situations, teams must be present at the Inspection Area before the start of each match for Pre-match Inspection.
-The team must stand by at the Staging Area 10 minutes before each match. - Penalties: The maximum penalty is a Match Forfeiture. - R10 Team members must not turn on the power and commission or repair their robots in the Staging Area.

-Penalties: Verbal Warning.
-If violations persist despite the warning, the team will be issued a Forfeiture for the match. - R11 The identities and number of personnel of each team entering designated areas such as the Preparation, Inspection, Staging, and Competition Areas do not meet the relevant requirements. - Penalties: Verbal Warning.
-If the Verbal Warning is ineffective, the offender may be imposed a maximum penalty of disqualification from the competition.

-R12 Pit Crews must wear armbands which must not be covered.
-One member must wear the "Captain" armband.
+The team must stand by at the Staging Area 10 minutes before each match. - Penalties: The maximum penalty is a Match Forfeiture. - R10 Team members must not turn on the power and commission or repair their robots in the Staging Area. - Penalties: Verbal Warning.
+If violations persist despite the warning, the team will be issued a Match Forfeiture. - R11 The identities and number of personnel of each team entering designated areas such as the Preparation, Inspection, Staging, and Competition Areas must meet the relevant requirements. - Penalties: Verbal Warning.
+If the Verbal Warning is ineffective, the offender may be imposed a maximum penalty of disqualification from the competition. - R12 One member of a Pit Crew must wear the "Captain" armband which must not be covered. - Penalties: Verbal Warning. - R13 Without the permission of the referee, Pit Crew Members entering the Battlefield must not communicate with anyone from the outside.